NVIDIA Omniverse™ Platform

 Instead of being a monolithic application, Kit is made of Extensions, these Extensions are building blocks that you can assemble in many ways to create different types of Applications.
 At the high level, all UI elements, workflow and general features are written in Python making them extremely customizable.

 Omniverse Kit is a toolkit for building native Omniverse applications and microservices.
 It is built on a base framework that provides a wide variety of functionality through a set of light-weight extensions.
 These stand-alone extensions are plugins that are authored in Python or C++.

-Kit is designed to be the premiere foundation for new Omniverse-connected tools and microservices.
+Kit is designed to be a flexible and extensible development platform for both Apps and Microservices..
 It can be run headless to create a microservice, or with a UI.
-The UI Application can be fully written using the UI engine which enables it to be fully customized.
-The Omniverse UI system uses Dear Imgui while providing a rich Python and scripting experience unique to Omniverse Kit.
+The UI application can be fully written using the UI engine which enables it to be fully customized.

 Simulation in Omniverse is provided by a collection of NVIDIA technologies as plug-ins or microservices to Omniverse Kit.

 One of the first simulation tools to be distributed as part of Omniverse is NVIDIA’s open-source physical simulator PhysX, widely used in computer games.
 The objects that participate in the simulation, their properties, any constraints, and any solver parameters are specified in a custom USD schema.
 Kit provides features for editing the simulation set-up, starting and stopping it, and adjusting all the parameters.

 Omniverse physics currently includes Rigid Body Dynamics, Destruction and Fracture, Vehicle Dynamics and Fluid Dynamics (Flow).
 Flow is an Eulerian fluid simulation for smoke/fire, leveraging a sparse voxel grid for unbounded simulation domain.